dotnet/arcade/DeploymentPolicy.md

 * Workflow for Hotfix:
     - When a service in production is discovered to be in a erroneous state following a rollout.
     - Hotfix PRs need to have a commit message which starts with `[HOTFIX]`, e.g. "[HOTFIX] blah blah"
     - Create a GitHub issue for tracking.
-If and only if this is a manual hotfix, label it with the **Rollout Hotfix** label and the appropriate rollout repo label
+If and only if this is a manual hotfix, label it with the **Rollout Manual Hotfix** label and the appropriate rollout repo label
     - If the root cause of failure is determined, make the hotfix and deploy to prod.
     - Communicate the state of affairs to dncpartners@microsoft.com when the issue is identified along with the tracking GitHub issue, and when it's mitigated.
     - The hotfix needs to be communicated to the team and approved by management.